AtanasovAtanas/pb-interactive-java/EN/03-Conditional-Statements-Advanced/03-Nested-Conditions.md

 }
 ```

-Only if the first condition is true the nested one is checked
+Only if the first condition is true the nested one is checked.

 ```java
 if (expression) {